ekral/Utb.PizzaKiosk/README.md

 TODO: Rewrite as complete sentences.

+- Desktop application with touch support for a customer, an operator and for a manager.
 - Model-View-ViewModel (MVVM) design pattern for user interface.
 - Software uses the Web API that access local database (Sqlite) using the Object-relational mapping (ORM).
 - Separation of User Interface and Application Logic.